 - Manage the material more effectively

-The TOC also a guide for your own writing plan.
+The TOC is also a guide for your own writing plan.
 You can break the content into chapters.
-As a result, instead of writing or modifying the content sequentially, it’s possible for you to jump back or to any section which you intend to work on.
+As a result, instead of writing or modifying the content sequentially, it’s possible for you to jump back or forward any section which you intend to work on.

 - Easier to discuss